inspiredtomove/main-website/_pages/values.md

       > I modified movements and took breaks as needed, all without feeling bad about it!
 Can’t wait to do more of Ashley’s classes!! **-- Christine**
 ---
 ## Joyful Movement
-- Promote movement as a discovery process, encouraging mindfulness and self-inquiry
+- We promote movement as a discovery process, encouraging mindfulness and self-inquiry
-- Process-oriented, low-impact movement classes available for all ages and levels of physical ability
+- We teach process-oriented, low-impact movement classes available for all ages and levels of physical ability

 ![image-center]({{ "/assets/images/senior.jpg" | relative_url }}){: .align-center}

 ## Mind-Body Connection
-- Believe in the interrelationship between mind and body, and the importance in wellbeing for both
+- We believe there is an interrelationship between mind and body, and both are important for well-being
-- Practice listening and strengthen our ability to respond to the needs of our bodies, minds, and hearts
+- We encourage listening and responding to the needs our bodies, minds, and hearts
-- Encourage an inner focus, and monitoring of thoughts, feelings, and emotions
+- We encourage an inner focus, and monitoring of thoughts, feelings, and emotions

 ## Body Positive
-- All bodies are welcomed, accepted, and celebrated
+- We believe all bodies are welcomed, accepted, and celebrated
-- Self-compassion is encouraged during physical challenges
+- We believe self-compassion is encouraged during physical challenges
-- Believe that our self-worth is not dependent on our physical ability or appearance
+- We believe our self-worth is not dependent on our physical ability or appearance